ealpha072/os_development/Bootloader/006_Bootloader_2.md

 ### Protected Mode
 PMode allows Memory Protection through the use of a Descriptor Tables that describe your memory layout.
 PMode is a 32 bit processor modes, so it also allows you to use 32 bit registers, and access up to 4 GB of RAM.
 A huge improvment over Real Mode.

+## Switching Processor modes
+The only two built in actual modes and **Real Mode** and **Potected Mode** There is some important things to remember about PMode however:
+  - Absolutley no interrupts will be avilable.
+You will need to write them yourself.
+The use of any interrupt--hardware or software will cause a Triple Fault
+  - Once you switch into pmode, the *slightest* mistake will cause a Triple Fault.
+Be carefull.
+  - PMode requires the use of Descriptor Tables, such as the GDT, LDT, and IDTs.
+  - PMode gives you access to 4 GB of Memory, With Memory Protection
+  - Segment:Offset Addressing is used along with Linear Addressing
+  - Access and use of 32 bit registers